apache/lucene-solr/README.md

 ## Running Solr

 After [building Solr](#building-lucene-solr), the server can be started using the `bin/solr` control scripts.
-Solr can be run in either standalone or distributed (SolrCloud mode).
+Solr can be run in either distributed (SolrCloud) mode or standalone mode.

+To run Solr in SolrCloud mode, run the following command from the `solr/`
+directory:

+`bin/solr start -c`

 To run Solr in standalone mode, run the following command from the `solr/`
 directory:

 `bin/solr start`

-To run Solr in SolrCloud mode, run the following command from the `solr/`
-directory:

-`bin/solr start -c`

 The `bin/solr` control script allows heavy modification of the started Solr.
 Common options are described in some detail in solr/README.txt.
 For an